Thermal effects on fracture and brittle-to-ductile transition: Introduction

 In the first model proposed here ({\it elasto-fragile model}), developed to describe temperature effects in brittle fracture, each breakable spring can be in one of two states, intact or broken, depending on its extension.
 Conversely, in the second proposed model ({\it softening-fracture model}), useful to describe temperature effects in brittle-to-ductile transitions, each breakable spring can be in one of three states, intact, softened or broken, depending again from the spring extension.
-A similar approach in three dimensional continuum mechanics has been recently proposed in Ref.\cite{GGGG} to describe damage effects as a material phase transition.
 In our model, the softened state represents an intermediate configuration where the elastic constant of the spring is smaller than that of the intact spring, but it is still not zero as instead assumed for the broken configuration.
 This intermediate state represents here the counterpart of the material behavior of the cohesive zone introduced in the Dugdale-Barenblatt model, having also the role of introducing an internal length scale.
 Both proposed models are approached by calculating the exact partition function, by an approximation obtained for large values of the number $N$ of breakable springs, and, finally by the analysis of the thermodynamic limit.
 This multifaceted treatment allows us to state that both models exhibit a critical behavior with an associated phase transition, whose mechanical implications are thoroughly discussed.
 In our opinion the results are particularly useful for the interpretation of failure processes in micro- and nano-systems, where the effect of temperature is typically studied experimentally and through molecular dynamics simulations \cite{pennings,cai1,weber,cai2,Srolovitz,mao,maeder,saha,zhu,rubber,coarse,dna}.
+We want to emphasize that our models, being discrete and addressed to the study of thermal fluctuations, neglect important aspects related to the distribution of elastic fields around the fracture.
+This is consistent with the fact that they are not developed to replace classical models of continuum mechanics but rather to provide new elements to improve and complement them.

 The paper is structured as follows.
 In Section \ref{simple}, we introduce the first model for the brittle fracture and we apply the tools of statistical mechanics to eventually obtain exact results.
 Then, in Section \ref{asybrittle}, we obtain an approximate analytic solution for systems with a large number $N$ of breakable springs, and in Section \ref{thermo}, we study the thermodynamic limit with $N\to\infty$.
 This allows for a generalization of Griffith's criterion that takes temperature into account by means of a critical behavior.
 Concerning the model with the softening mechanism, we introduce its structure and we elaborate its formalism in Section \ref{modelsoft}.
 Further, we obtain its asymptotic behavior for large values of $N$ in Section \ref{asysoft}, and we study the thermodynamic limit with $N\to\infty$ in Section \ref{thermosoft}.
 Here we obtain the closed form expression for the brittle-to-ductile transition temperature and describe the corresponding complex critical scenario.